You exercise more, eat healthier, become more productive—basically, it makes life a lot better

 Waking up early means you can finally have time to cook a decent meal and maybe even pack your lunch.
 One of the things that makes dieting so difficult is the fact that you never really have time to cook.
 By waking up early and cooking for yourself, you’re more aware and conscious of the food you’ll be eating.

 You Get Time for Yourself

 If you’re the kind of person who needs some time by yourself a few hours a day, then waking up early can give you some time to be truly alone.
-Most people start to wake up at around six, so waking up at around five means you won’t be bothered by children or early phone calls.
+Most people start to wake up around six, so waking up at around five means you won’t be bothered by children or early phone calls.
 There’s a certain kind of calmness when you’re awake before the busy hours, too.

 You’re More Productive

 It might sound tiring but if you have a lot of things to do, it might be better to get up early.
 Sometimes the first thing you do when in the morning is worry about all the things you have to do.
 Giving yourself an extra hour to compose yourself and organize your thoughts can help ensure you don’t overlook anything throughout the day.
 One article says that what you do in the hour after you wake up can set the mood for the rest of your day.
-Waking up early at least means you won’t be rushing and cranky the whole morning.

 If you aren’t already in the habit of waking up at the crack of dawn, then tomorrow is the best time to start.
 Well okay, maybe that’s easier said than done.
 Outside of class and work, it’s pretty hard to give yourself reason to wake up earlier than necessary, so here are a few things that you could try.